Jude Law: 1987–1999: Early work and breakthrough

-Law began acting in 1987 with the National Youth Music Theatre.
-He played various roles in the Edinburgh Fringe-awarded play The Ragged Child.
-One of his first major stage roles was Foxtrot Darling in Philip Ridley's The Fastest Clock in the Universe.
-Law went on to appear as Michael in the West End production of Jean Cocteau's tragicomedy Les Parents terribles, directed by Sean Mathias.
-For this play, he was nominated for a Laurence Olivier Award for Outstanding Newcomer, and he received the Ian Charleson Award for Outstanding Newcomer.
+Law began acting in 1987 with the National Youth Music Theatre, though his interest in performing began during his childhood, having been previously cast in a Saint George and the Dragon rendition as a five-year-old.
+Having grown a dislike for school, Law dropped out at age 17 to pursue acting, playing various roles in the Edinburgh Fringe-awarded play The Ragged Child.
+One of his first major stage roles was Foxtrot Darling in Philip Ridley's The Fastest Clock in the Universe, which he performed at the Hampstead Theatre in London.
+Law went on to appear as Michael in the 1994 West End rendition of Jean Cocteau's tragicomedy Les Parents terribles, directed by Sean Mathias.
+This performance earned him a Laurence Olivier Award nomination for Outstanding Newcomer, as well as a Ian Charleson Award under the same category title.
 Following a title change to Indiscretions, the play was reworked and transferred to Broadway in 1995, where Law acted opposite Kathleen Turner, Roger Rees and Cynthia Nixon.
-This role earned him a Tony Award nomination and the Theatre World Award.
+This role earned him a Tony Award nomination for best supporting actor, and the Theatre World Award.

-In 1989, Law received his first television role, in a film based on the Beatrix Potter children's book, The Tailor of Gloucester.
-Law would then go on to have minor roles in various British television series, including a two-year stint in the Granada TV produced ITV soap opera Families, and in the episode "Shoscombe Old Place" in ITV's Sherlock Holmes, as well as the leading role in the BFI /Channel 4 short The Crane.
+In 1989, Law received his first television role in a film based on the Beatrix Potter children's book, The Tailor of Gloucester.
+Following this, he took on minor roles in various British television series, including a two-year stint in the Granada TV produced ITV soap opera Families.
+He also appeared in the episode "Shoscombe Old Place" in ITV's Sherlock Holmes, and he played the leading role in the BFI/Channel 4 short The Crane (1992).